 How Does the HWH Leveling System Work?

-Straight-acting jacks mount to the frame and simply extend and retract from in position (common on diesel RVs with air suspension, for example, because air can be dumped so the RV sits lower before leveling begins.)
+Straight-acting jacks mount to the frame and simply extend and retract from their fixed position (common on diesel RVs with air suspension, for example, because the air can be dumped so the RV sits lower before leveling begins).

 These are examples of straight jacks with various lifting capacities.
 (Photo credit: HWH Corporation)